JacquelineAlsi/PortfolioProjects/Covid 19 Analysis/README.md

 # Covid 19 Analysis

-As part of a guided project, Data cleaning was conducted in Excel, exploration in SQL (Microsoft SQL Server Management Studio) and visualization in Tableau.
+As part of a guided project, data cleaning was conducted in Excel, exploration in SQL (Microsoft SQL Server Management Studio) and visualization in Tableau.
 Tableau Dahboard can be found [HERE](https://public.tableau.com/app/profile/jacqueline.alsina/viz/Covid19Project_16783050797590/Dashboard2).
 This analysis uses Covid death and vaccination data between January 2020 and February 2023.

 ### Insights: